Have you recently been interviewing for a new position? This article will address 13 powerful, can’t-miss signs you got the job during the interview.

 7. Salary Expectations are Discussed

 At the end of the interview, you head back to Human Resources.
-The H/R manager asks you what your salary expectations are and there is a serious discussion of hard salary numbers.
+The H/R manager asks you what your salary expectations are and being to discuss hard salary numbers.
 This certainly wouldn’t happen if the H/R manager knew that there was no interest in you as a candidate for the job.

 9. You’re Told Remote Work is Possible